Robert Mills Courthouse

 The second floor courtroom is restored to conform to the building's 1845 renovation.
 Mills, the first American-trained architect, also designed the Washington Monument and the U.S. Treasury Building in Washington, D.C.

-The Robert Mills Courthouse is currently used as the Welcome Center for the City of Camden.
+The Robert Mills Courthouse is currently used as the Welcome Center for Camden and Kershaw County.
 The courtroom and grounds of the historic building are available for rental.

 Saturday: 10:00am to 4:00pm